Singapore for beginners

 Alcohol and cigarettes are highly taxed in Singapore and you are allowed to import 1 lire of spirits, 1 litre of wine, and 1 litre of beer duty-free.
 Duty-free cigarettes are not allowed in Singapore and this is strictly enforced.
 Don't be surprised if your luggage is x-rayed on arrival in Singapore!

 Singapore and Thailand boast the best medical care in the region -- it is truly world class.
 It's not cheap though, so we hope you have travel insurance.
-Most hospitals have a 24 hour walk-in clinic and Raffles Hospital even makes house calls.
+Most hospitals have 24 hour walk-in clinics to go with full-scale ER services, and Raffles Hospital even makes house calls.
+If you need a vaccination or are wondering what's up with the freaky rash you picked up in Komodo National Park, the following travel health clinics may be of interest.

 Singapore has a fabulous public transportation system and cabs on every corner.
 The MRT is the quickest way to get across the island, but can be very crowded during peak travel times.
 There are three main subway lines (a fourth is presently under construction) -- see the MRT website for a detailed route map -- also a system map is posted at every station or you can get a free pocket map at ticket offices.
 The MRT runs from 6:00-24:00.